Understanding the 'Get Up and Go' of Lambs

 Industry researchers are now a step closer to understanding the "get up and go" of lambs at birth, which could help producers improve survival rates and their overall on-farm productivity.

 By supporting new research through its postgraduate education program, the Cooperative Research Center for Sheep Industry Innovation (Sheep CRC) is looking at different ways to improve reproductive efficiency on Australia's breeding properties.

-Postgraduate researcher Rachelle Hergenhan recently studied the biology behind lamb vigour, or the “get up and go” of lambs at birth, which has been identified as an important trait for their subsequent survival.
+Postgraduate researcher Rachelle Hergenhan recently studied the biology behind lamb vigor, or the "get up and go" of lambs at birth, which has been identified as an important trait for their subsequent survival.

-“I felt that the way lamb vigour was assessed previously was quite subjective, and that there may be something learned by creating a much more consistent and standardized measure,” Hergenhan said.
+"I felt that the way lamb vigor was assessed previously was quite subjective, and that there may be something learned by creating a much more consistent and standardized measure," Hergenhan said.

-“I felt that improving the ease of assessing lamb vigour may also provide a practical tool for improving lamb survival through genetic selection through a well-defined lamb vigour trait.”
+"I felt that improving the ease of assessing lamb vigor may also provide a practical tool for improving lamb survival through genetic selection through a well-defined lamb vigor trait," continued Hergenhan.

-Other factors likely to affect lamb vigour such as differences in late pregnancy nutrition and the breed of the ewe and ram were also recorded and assessed.
+Other factors likely to affect lamb vigor such as differences in late pregnancy nutrition and the breed of the ewe and ram were also recorded and assessed.

 "I found that nutrition in late pregnancy had no effect on lamb vigor as measured by the time it took for the lamb to suckle," Hergenhan said.
 "The actual breed of the ram did not account for differences in lamb vigor; however within the same breed we found significant differences between rams in terms of the vigor of their progeny.
 There were high correlations between the vigor score measured for ram progeny groups and the time these lambs took to suckle.
 There was also a good correlation between vigor and the rectal temperature of lambs at 10 minutes of age," said Hergenhan.